maplibre/maplibre-gl-js/developer-guides/globe.md

 - project the 3D vector using a common perspective projection matrix

 So the globe is a unit sphere from the point of view of projection.
-This also simplifies a lot of math, and is used extensively in `globe_transform.ts`.
+This also simplifies a lot of math, and is used extensively in the globe transform class.

 Geometry is projected to the sphere in the vertex shader.